pydio/pydio-doc-admin-guide/1_installation_guide/8_install_pydio_troubleshooting.md

 After that you can restart your apache:
 `sudo service apache2 restart`

-And the "Security Breach" error is gone !!
+And the "Security Breach" error is gone!

 ##IoncubeLoader issue: